templatenathan/minesweep/backlog.md

 WHEN it starts
 THEN it is drawn with a message

+✅
 GIVEN a game
 WHEN a move is made
 THEN the board is drawn with the message 'X bombs around your square.'

+GIVEN a game
+WHEN it starts
+THEN moves keep being made until the game is done

+GIVEN a game
+WHEN it starts
+THEN a victory message is shown 'the land is cleared!
+GOOD JOB!'